tanishqmanuja/apkmirror-downloader/README.md

 ## Contributing

-If you want to contribute to the development of APKMD, feel free to contact me.
+If you want to contribute to the development of APKMD, feel free to create a pull request.

 ---